nujra-panda/inventoryManager/README.md

 -   `POST /products`: Add a new product to the inventory.
 -   `PUT /products/{id}`: Update an existing product by its ID.
 -   `DELETE /products/{id}`: Delete a product by its ID.
+-   `GET /products/report`: Downloads a CSV report of the entire product inventory.

 ---